-Zelenskyy tells US Congress, ‘We need you right now’ - NewsBreak
+Zelenskyy Tells US Congress, ‘We Need You Right Now’ - NewsBreak

-WARNING: This video contains graphic images which may be disturbing to some viewers
+Ukrainian President Volodymyr Zelenskyy cited Pearl Harbor and the terror attacks of Sept.
+11, 2001 on Wednesday as he appealed to the U.S. Congress to do more to help Ukraine’s fight against Russia, but acknowledged the no-fly zone he has sought to “close the sky” over his country may not happen.

-WASHINGTON (AP) — Ukrainian President Volodymyr Zelenskyy cited Pearl Harbor and the terror attacks of Sept.
-11, 2001 on Wednesday as he appealed to the U.S. Congress to do more to help Ukraine’s fight against Russia.
+In urging a steeper economic hit to the Russians, he said: “Peace is more important than income.”

-In calling for more economic hit to the Russians, he said: “Peace is more important than income.”
+“I see no sense in life if it cannot stop the deaths,” he told them.

-Nearing the three-week mark in an ever-escalating war, Zelenskyy has used his campaign to implore allied leaders to “close the sky” to prevent the Russian airstrikes that are devastating his country.
+Nearing the three-week mark in an ever-escalating war, Zelenskyy is using the world’s leading legislative bodies as a stage to implore allied leaders to stop the Russian airstrikes that are devastating his country.
 It has also put Zelenskyy at odds with President Joe Biden, whose administration has stopped short of providing a no-fly zone or the transfer of military jets from neighboring Poland as the U.S. seeks to avoid a direct confrontation with Russia.

 Instead, Biden will deliver his own address following Zelenskyy’s speech, in which he is expected to announce an additional $800 million in security assistance to Ukraine, according to a White House official.
 That would bring the total announced in the last week alone to $1 billion.
 It includes money for anti-armor and air-defense weapons, according to the official, who was not authorized to comment publicly and spoke on the condition of anonymity.